Atlanta, GA USA

 To simplify the underdash wiring with all the aftermarket gauges, I have installed marine type busbars for switched and direct power, and ground.

 To make sure I can cool the V6 on a sweltering Atlanta day, I'm looking at a fan from a Volvo S70.
 It will be tight but should work with some modication to the radiator support and fan shrould.
+Note - changed to a smaller Hayden fan so i can use the Moss shroud an need be.

 Got the parts back from Custom Coaters of Atlanta.
 The black will really pop against the mauve engine compartment.